Burbling noises and breakup can indicate a weak DAB signal. It could be due to either a transmitter fault, poor coverage or related to the weather.

 Each DAB multiplex is broadcast using a specific frequency and the transmitters used by that specific DAB multiplex all use the same frequency.
 This is known as a single frequency network (SFN).
 If you can receive a service from more than one transmitter, then you get the benefit that your radio combines the signals from all the transmitters it can receive.
 If there is a problem with one of the transmitters you can receive, you may start to hear burbling noises or break up as there may now not be enough signals for good reception.

-Weather impacts are rare for DAB as but certain weather conditions allow the DAB signals to travel further than normal.
-This can have a negative impact on an SFN and result in burbling noises or break-up of the audio.
+Weather impacts are rare for DAB but certain weather conditions allow the DAB signals to travel further than normal.
+This can have a negative effect on an SFN and result in burbling noises or break-up of the audio.

 Interference to DAB

 Once a reception problem has been ruled out, you will need to start eliminating possible electrical interference.
 Our troubleshooting DAB interference help guide is a good starting place, or you can use our problem assistant tool.